bytefish/bytefish.de/blog/acl_google_zanzibar.md

 it doesn't let us define an effictive ACL, because at the moment we need to materialize *all relations* in the database.

 But what about `unions` or `intersections` of permissions?
-What about modelling statements like: "If you are the `editor` of a `Document`, then you are also a `viewer` of a `Document`"?
-What about inheritance of permissions like: "If you are the `viewer` of a `Folder`, then you are also a `viewer` of its `Documents`"?
+What about expressing statements like: "If you are the `editor` of a `Document`, then you are also a `viewer` of a `Document`"?
+What about inheritance of permissions like: "If you are the `viewer` of a `Folder`, then you are also a `viewer` of the folders `Documents`"?

-So in this article we will take a look at the Google Zanzibar Namespace Configurations, and implement a simplified version of the Google Zanzibar Check API and Expand API.
+So in this article we will take a look at the Google Zanzibar's Namespace Configuration Language, and implement a simplified version of the Google Zanzibar Check API and Expand API.

 All code can be found in a Git Repository at: